Agent on the Post Fiat Task Node

 Launch instruction

-Open the public agents interface, launch Journal Node as an Agent on the Post Fiat Task Node, submit one public validator webpage URL, choose ChatGPT 5.4 or Claude Opus 4.6, and wait for the public gist report.
+Open the public agents interface, launch Journal Node as an Agent on the Post Fiat Task Node, and use /audit for a live validator webpage review.
+The current live path accepts one public validator webpage URL, supports ChatGPT 5.5 and Claude Opus 4.7, and returns a public gist report.